 What a year we’ve had!
-We completed Season Two of Shakespeare Republic, which then went on to have an amazing run on the international film festival circuit (and will hopefully continue for a few more months yet), then produced our first Shakespeare short film, Speaking Daggers, which launched at ACMI in May this year as a feature of the Arts Learning Festival in Melbourne and is doing it’s own festival tour at the moment, followed by shooting the pitch teaser for our newest project in the stable, the TV series Till The Boys Come Home before heading off to the USA for 12 days to attend a couple of award ceremonies and festivals, finally returning back home to take a short breather before launching into 2018 and all it already has lined up on offer for the team!
+We completed Season Two of Shakespeare Republic, which then went on to have an amazing run on the international film festival circuit (and will hopefully continue for a few more months yet), then produced our first Shakespeare short film, Speaking Daggers, which launched at ACMI in May this year as a feature of the Arts Learning Festival in Melbourne and is doing it’s own festival tour at the moment, followed by shooting the pitch teaser for our newest project in the stable, the theatre production Till The Boys Come Home before heading off to the USA for 12 days to attend a couple of award ceremonies and festivals, finally returning back home to take a short breather before launching into 2018 and all it already has lined up on offer for the team!

 THE YEAR IN BRIEF

 Both of our Shakespeare projects have been doing amazing things out on the festival circuit – Shakespeare Republic has now won 9 awards and received 32 nominations around the world and Speaking Daggers has landed it’s first award for Best Short Film at the Peak City International Film Festival, as well as receiving a Highly Commended nod from the Jury of the Shakespeare Birthplace Trust’s 2017 Shakespeare Film Festival, headed by Sir Kenneth Branagh.

 Sally and Billy headed off to the USA to attend the 60th CINE Golden Eagle Awards in New York, where Shakespeare Republic received the Best Digital Series Award, putting Sally as creator/director alongside previous CINE alumni such as Stephen Spielberg, Ron Howard, Spike Lee, Oprah Winfrey, Matt Groening, Barbra Streisand, Martha Coolidge, Robert Zemeckis, Werner Herzog and Martin Scorsese, among others.